ChrisForti/blog/README.md

-# Code Vessel Blog
+# Code & Keel Blog

-This is a react typescript blog that utillizes markdown files for post entries.
-Which, essentially I am going to use for my code vessel domain.
+This is a react typescript blog that dynamically renders markdown, for the post entries.
+Also built a [markdown-parser](https://github.com/ChrisForti/markdown-parser) to parse the markdown so it can be renedered.

 ## Built with